fire1ce/3os.org/docs/raspberry-pi/projects/magic-mirror-v2.md

 ![Magic Mirror Final][magicmirror-final-img]

-To be honest, it's not my fist time building a Magic Mirror project.
+To be honest, it's not my first time building a Magic Mirror project.
 My first magicmirror can be found [here][old-magicmirror-project-url].
 The Magic Mirror 2.0 is based on [Raspberry Pi 4][amazon-raspberry-pi-4-url]{target=\_blank} with Docker Container.

 ## References